-The Direct Aid Program is designed to provide financial assistance to eligible groups or organisations undertaking suitable small scale developmental projects.
-Projects can be in any sector (eg community health, education, small scale infrastructure, sanitation, rural development, environmental development, gender equality, conferences and training activities, and cultural and sporting activities) but must aim to alleviate basic humanitarian hardships, have a developmental outcome and be implemented within a relatively short period of time.
+The Direct Aid Program is designed to provide financial assistance to eligible groups or organisations undertaking suitable small-scale development projects.
+Our areas of focus for this round are the rights and empowerment of women and girls, disability inclusion and COVID-19 response and recovery.
+Activities may run up to a maximum of two years.
 In certain cases, consideration may be given to contributions to disaster relief operations.
-Guidelines to the Direct Aid Program can be found on the following website: http://www.dfat.gov.au/people-to-people/direct-aid-program/Pages/direct-aid-program.aspx.
+Guidelines to the Direct Aid Program can be found on the following website: http://dfat.gov.au/people-to-people/direct-aid-program/Pages/direct-aid-program.aspx.

 The applicant should undertake to keep the community in the project area informed that the funding was provided by the Australian Government and, where possible, some form of permanent reminder should be created, identifying Australian Government support for the project.

 The Australian High Commissioner appoints a DAP Committee to undertake a shortlisting and final selection process.
 For every DAP round hundreds of applications are usually received and the committee can only select a small percentage to fund.
 We will notify both successful and unsuccessful applicants with the outcome of their application.